GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 <img src="images/11-operator-dns.png" >

-#### 3. View the Configmap dns-default
+#### 3. Viewing Configmap dns-default

-The dns-default configmap automatically get created.
+The `dns-default` configmap would have been created automatically.
 Run the below command to see the config map.

 ```
 kubectl get -n openshift-dns configmap dns-default -o yaml